-For Slovenia, future rulings are any tax rulings within scope that are issued on or after 1 April 2016.
+For New Zealand, future rulings are any tax rulings within scope that are issued on or after 1 April 2016.

-In the prior years' peer review reports, it was determined that Slovenia's undertakings to identify future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
-Slovenia's implementation in this regard remains unchanged, and therefore continues to meet the minimum standard.
+In the prior years' peer review reports, it was determined that New Zealand's undertakings to identify future rulings and all potential exchange jurisdictions was sufficient to meet the minimum standard.